You can apply for an adult dependant’s pension if you’re the spouse, civil partner or long term partner of a Scheme member who has died.

 If the member dies in service, contact their employer who will give you the relevant form to complete and return to them.

-If the member wasn’t in in active employment when they died download and complete the relevant form, using the guidance within the form to help you.
+If the member wasn’t in in active employment when they died, download and complete the Dependant claim form (PDF: 331KB) using the guidance within the form to help you.

 Death in respect of a Pension Credit